ROCm/ROCmValidationSuite/docs/install/installation.rst

 .. note::
    TransferBench is now a part of the ROCm Validation Suite and is installed with it.
-   See :doc:`TransferBench in RVS </transferbench>` for more information.
+   See the `TransferBench documentation <https://rocm.docs.amd.com/projects/TransferBench/en/latest/>`__ for more information.

 Prerequisites
 =============